jpivarski-talks/SciPy2020-Proposal/README.md

 Awkward Array was introduced in September 2018, and it is already one of the most popular pip-installed packages for particle physics.
 However, there's nothing domain-specific about this intersection of complex data with big data.

-After presenting the complexity problem from a particle physics perspective, I would introduce the Awkward Array library by applying it to GeoJSON map files, which already has enough structure to justify why one would want to slice, mask, and vectorize calculations with Awkward Array.
+After presenting the complexity problem from a particle physics perspective, I would introduce the Awkward Array library by applying it to GeoJSON map files, which already have enough structure to justify why one would want to slice, mask, and vectorize calculations with Awkward Array.

 ### Columnar data

 Just as NumPy's contiguous data structure is key to its performance, Awkward Array relies upon columnar data to be fast and memory-efficient.
-It may not be obvious how nested, variable-length data can be expressed in a columnar form, so I would take some time to show the layout of columnar data structures and how we can manipulate them without converting them into objects and without copying all of the arrays.
+It may not be obvious how nested, variable-length data can be expressed in a columnar form, so I would take some time to show the layout of columnar data structures and how we can manipulate them without converting them into objects and without copying all of the internal buffers.

 ### Enumerating over combinations